2025 Virginia Attorney General election

-The 2025 Virginia Attorney General election was held in the US state of Virginia on November 4, 2025, to elect the attorney general.
-Incumbent Republican Jason Miyares lost his bid for a second term to a challenge by the Democratic nominee Jay Jones in the general election.
+The 2025 Virginia attorney general election was held in the US state on November 4, 2025, to elect the attorney general of Virginia.
+The election was held concurrently with elections for Virginia's statewide offices, the House of Delegates, and other local offices.
+Incumbent Republican Attorney General Jason Miyares lost his bid for a second term to a challenge by the Democratic nominee Jay Jones in the general election.
 The in-person early voting period ran from September 19 to November 1, 2025.

-During his campaign for attorney general, Jones received widespread condemnation after text messages from 2022 surfaced in which he advocated shooting the then-state house speaker Todd Gilbert and fantasized about the death of his children, while deriding a moderate Democrat who had received eulogies from Republicans.
-Despite the controversy, Jones did not lose the endorsement of any elected Democrats and won the election in a blue wave by a seven percentage point margin.
-Jones will be the first African American to serve as the attorney general.
+During his campaign, Jones received widespread condemnation after text messages from 2022 surfaced in which he joked about shooting the then-state house speaker Todd Gilbert and fantasized about the death of his children, while deriding a moderate Democrat who had received eulogies from Republicans.
+Despite the controversy and bipartisan condemnation, including from his running mates, Jones defied the polls that predicted the reelection of Miyares and won the election by 6.69%.
+Jones became the first African American to serve as Virginia attorney general.
+Jones outperformed Kamala Harris from 2024, but largely underperformed Abigail Spanberger in the concurrent gubernatorial election.